When you underwater a ZZ plant, its stem can get wrinkly. This is because the plant has been underwatered for too long and lacks hydration.

 Now, follow these three things, and I'm sure you will have a thriving ZZ plant in your home garden.

-You can keep it in a place where it can receive the sunlight from the top angle.
+You can keep it where it can receive sunlight from the top angle.

 Over To You